What to believe and what to bag when it comes to new products, DVDs or workout trends

 While you're chowing down midnight munchies in bed, you become totally convinced that yes, £19.95 is indeed worth the price of a sexy six-pack.
 You spend money you don't have, use it for three weeks and then it sits in your closet to take up space for eternity.

 If any of that sounds familiar, stop suffering at the hands of bullshit marketing.
 You're better than that.

 Yes, there are so many different workouts, devices and doodads to choose from, it's hard to tell what's a passing fad and what will actually get you fit.
 How's a girl to know what's fact and what's fiction?
 After all, if you're gonna spend an evening sweating from something other than sex, it damn well better be worth it.
-Today we spoke with Fitness experts London Personal Trainer and asked them about fitness Fads.
+Today we spoke with Fitness experts London Personal Trainer UK and asked them about fitness Fads.

 “As Seen on TV”